aijaz/blog/content/posts/2010/2010-01-23-how-camera-lenses-work.markdown

----
 comments: false
 date: '2010-01-23 11:27:46'
 slug: how-camera-lenses-work
 title: How Camera Lenses Work
-Category:
-- Photography
+Category: Photography
-tags:
-- Cameras
-- Lenses
-- Optics
+Tags: Cameras, Lenses, Optics
----

 This is the first in a series of blog entries on photography.
 Today we look at one of the most critical parts of any camera - the lens.